KBNLwikimedia/Wikidata-KB-Overview/README.md

     - https://web.archive.org/web/20221028121446/https://informatieprofessional.nl/resources/uploads/2016/10/IP2016-07.pdf
 - Project to include NTA in Wikidata and v.v. : [WikiProject Dutch National Thesaurus for Author Names](https://www.wikidata.org/wiki/Wikidata:WikiProject_Dutch_National_Thesaurus_for_Author_Names)

-### d) From Wikidata to the DBNLa - P723
+### d) TOT HIER GEKOMEN!!!!
+From Wikidata to the DBNLa - P723
-Persons in Wikidata with anDBNLa-id
+Persons in Wikidata with an DBNLa-id
 - Everything mentioned above for the NTA applies analogously to the DBNLa
 - DBNLa in Wikidata: https://www.wikidata.org/wiki/Property:P723
-- Persons in Wikidata with a DBNLa ID: https://w.wiki/869Y
+- Persons in Wikidata with a DBNLa id:  https://w.wiki/869Y
 - Insights into using P723: https://www.wikidata.org/wiki/Property_talk:P723
 - Wikidata contains 31K links to the DBNLa: https://www.wikidata.org/wiki/Property_talk:P723 (bottom, 'Current uses')
 - Insight into the data quality (and possible improvements) of both Wikidata and the DBNLa -- https://www.wikidata.org/wiki/Wikidata:Database_reports/Humans_with_missing_claims/P723 -- https://www.wikidata.org/wiki/Wikidata:Database_reports/Constraint_violations/P723

-Use of KB identifiers in Wikidata, and v.v., both for the NTa and the DBNLa: https://nl.wikipedia.org/wiki/Wikipedia:GLAM/Koninklijke_Bibliotheek_en_Natieaal_Archief/Resultaten/KPIs/KPI10
+Use of KB identifiers in Wikidata, and v.v., both for the NTA and the DBNLa: https://nl.wikipedia.org/wiki/Wikipedia:GLAM/Koninklijke_Bibliotheek_en_Natieaal_Archief/Resultaten/KPIs/KPI10

 <hr/>